 The Erie County Water Authority does issue an Annual Water Quality Report each year.
-Their 2010 AWQR is now available for review and is available in electronic form.
+Their 2011 AWQR is now available for review and is available in electronic form at www.ecwa.org.
 If you have any questions regarding this report, please submit your requests to questionscomments@ecwa.org.